Government Student Aid

 Student loans are available to students through provincial and federal student aid programs.
 Non-repayable grants and bursaries are also available.
 Student loans stay interest-free for a period of six months after you complete your schooling.
 If you are studying full-time, you can apply online.
 If you are studying part-time or by distance education, you must complete a paper application.
 If you have not lived in Manitoba for a minimum of 12 months prior to starting school, you must apply for financial aid through your home province.

 As a designated institution, students are eligible for government student loans.
 If eligible, students may receive loans, grants, and/or bursaries from the Federal and Provincial Government Student Aid Program.
-Applications are available in early June for programs starting after August 1 of that year.
+For the 2022-23 academic year, applications are available in early July for programs starting after August 1 of that year.
 Student Aid funds are not disbursed until one week prior to classes starting.
 Students requiring their student loan funds to pay for their tuition must ensure that all documentation is verified by Student Aid.
 The college can automatically deduct fees from their Government loans to pay for their tuition.

 Tip: The Manitoba Student Aid application form is found at manitobastudentaid.ca.
 It is extremely important to remember your login and password you create for your account.
 You can track the progress of your student loan, change your personal information, and print the documents you’ll need to complete the application process.
 Read all correspondence carefully, and send back all documents requested.
 Your financial aid won’t be processed without them.
 Your student aid documents will be sent to you at the address you use when you apply.
 Be sure to keep the Student Aid office informed of address changes.

 To assess your eligibility for a student loan, check out the Student Loan Estimator provided by the Government of Canada.

 Visit manitobastudentaid.ca to learn more.